E-e6/E-e6/README.md

 - 💡 Let’s collaborate on beginner-friendly Python or game dev projects!

 **Goals**
-- 🎓 Get accepted into MIT, Stanford, or ETH Zurich to study computer science and aerospace engineering
+- 🎓 Get accepted into Brown, MIT, Stanford, or ETH Zurich to study computer science and aerospace engineering
 - 🚀 Build intelligent software that powers space exploration (Mars and beyond!)
 - 🧠 Create AI tools to improve human creativity, productivity, and education
 - 💸 Become a billionaire founder by solving real-world problems with deep tech